 Editor’s note: The Long March will be closed for inventory the month of August.
 We regret any inconvenience this causes our loyal customers.
 In an effort to keep you reasonably content and focussed, we are offering re-runs of some of the best columns of the year.
 We value your custom and hope you will stick around for . . . the Long March.

 I was not aware that veterans had particular animosity or resentment for police, but I can’t say it surprises me if that’s true.
-Anecdotally, I’ve heard and read comments by veterans that echo those in the T&P piece complaining about how American police treat the public and how it differs from how soldiers treat non-combatants in war zones, particularly regarding the pointing of weapons and the use of force.
+Anecdotally, I’ve heard and read comments by veterans that echo those in the Task & Purpose piece complaining about how American police treat the public and how it differs from how soldiers treat non-combatants in war zones, particularly regarding the pointing of weapons and the use of force.
 Moreover, speaking as a civilian gun owner, seeing officers point rifles at peaceful protesters just to use the scope is an appalling violation of the most basic tenets of gun safety.

 These comments have led me to wonder whether we’ve misnamed the problem as “police over-militarization” rather than “police pseudo-militarization.”
 Everything I’ve read about rules of engagement and how military personnel engage non-combatants is far more restrained and respectful than what American police often do.
 Thus, calling American police behavior “militarization” assigns an unwarranted professionalism and respect to what the American police are doing and simultaneously misrepresents how our servicemen and women treat others abroad.